 What does it take to be a fantastic nurse?
 Many wonder if they have what it takes to excel in the nursing profession.
 There are some key differences between an average nurse and a fantastic nurse.
 If you’re smart enough and dedicated enough, nearly anyone can become an average nurse.
-But it takes a certain something to elevate yourself to the fantastic level.
+But it takes a certain something to elevate yourself to a fantastic level.

 Passing your classes, meeting your clinical requirements, and ultimately passing the Nclex may be done by anyone with enough commitment and adequate ability to learn.
 However, being a fantastic nurse takes skills and characteristics that can’t be acquired in nursing school.
 The following will help to define some of the characteristics that help to make a fantastic nurse.

 Without a doubt, being caring is the most important characteristic nurses need to have.
-The ability to care and to be caring are what allows a nurse to perform tasks that he or she might not otherwise be comfortable or capable of performing.
-I’m often asked how I am able to perform tasks like cleaning defecation of patients, and the answer can most simply be surmised with the the act of “caring.”
+The ability to care and to be caring is what allows a nurse to perform tasks that he or she might not otherwise be comfortable or capable of performing.
+I’m often asked how I am able to perform tasks like cleaning defecation of patients, and the answer can most simply be surmised with the act of “caring.”
 If I know a person cannot do something for themselves, it is only decent that I assist them to meet their ADLs (activities of daily living).
 If you can care for a stranger like you do your own children, then you would make a fantastic nurse.

 When practicing nursing there are a lot of “hurry up and wait” moments.
-If you don’t have a fair amount of patience you will find yourself very stressed and have difficulty coping with you responsibilities as a nurse.
-If you can appreciate fishing, and the need to wait extended periods of time to wrestle a fish with all your might for a few minutes at a time, then you have what I takes to be a great nurse.
+If you don’t have a fair amount of patience you will find yourself very stressed and have difficulty coping with your responsibilities as a nurse.
+If you can appreciate fishing, and the need to wait extended periods of time to wrestle a fish with all your might for a few minutes at a time, then you have what it takes to be a great nurse.

 3.Honesty and Integrity

 Being honest is paramount in the field of nursing.
 It is not to anyone’s benefit to fabricate falsehoods when taking care of patients.
-Honesty and integrity are required in documentation, in reporting to other nurses and physicians, and in communicating directly with patients.
+Honesty and integrity are required in the documentation, in reporting to other nurses and physicians, and in communicating directly with patients.
 A little white lie could seriously alter the care a patient receives and is in no way acceptable.
 If the thought of telling lies makes your soul hurt, then you might make a great nurse.

 4.A Sense of Humor